-On their 60th wedding anniversary, my grandparents posed for a picture with the refrigerator (still working!) that they received as a wedding present.
-It’s still going strong out in their garage (because my grandma is also the queen of stocking up).
-It’s pretty safe to say that none of the fridges we are using today will be around in sixty years!
+On their 50th wedding anniversary, my grandparents posed for a picture with the refrigerator (still working!) that they received as a wedding present.
+It’s still going strong out in their garage.
+It’s pretty safe to say that none of the fridges we are using today will be around in fifty years!

 With most current appliances and electronics being built for for a shorter expected life span, it shouldn’t be too hard to “wear it out.”
 On the one hand, manufacturers really “just don’t make ’em like they used to.”
 On the other hand, how often do we replace something because we lack the self-control to hold on to “just fine” when new models and updates keep rolling out.

 When it comes to clothes, my in-laws are the epitome of “wear[ing] it out.”
-They will wear clothes until they are absolutely threadbare.
-When the clothes start to show significant wear, they are designated as clothes for working in the garden or other dirty tasks until they are completely demolished.
+When their clothes start to show significant wear, they are designated as clothes for working in the garden or other dirty tasks until they are completely demolished.

 It’s understandable that not everyone (including me) wants to wear all of their clothes for decades until they are absolutely threadbare.
 There are lots of frugal alternatives for clothes, from passing them onto a friend or donating them to a thrift store, to selling them on ThredUp, eBay, or locally.